Azure/aca-java-runtimes-workshop/workshop.md

 - Creating a new project on GitHub based on an existing GitHub template
 - Setting up your development environment, either by installing all the needed tools manually, or installing a few tools and relying on VSCode and Dev Containers (easier as everything is set up for you).

 ### Using the GitHub Template

-Open [this GitHub repository](https://github.com/Azure/aca-java-runtimes-workshop-template) and click on `Use this template`.
+Open [this GitHub repository](https://github.com/Azure/aca-java-runtimes-workshop-template), click on `Use this template` then `Create a new repository`.

 ![Screenshot of GitHub showing the "Use this template" button](./assets/github-template.png)